 By applying Data Strategy we try to manage all types of datasets – structured or unstructured – that we collect in a methodical way.
-We do this by bringing them into some kind of data management system, so they can be used more easily.
+We do this by bringing them into some kind of master data management system, so they can be used more easily.

 A Data Strategy will help you get the most out of your available resources by making sure that your efforts are focused on solving specific business problems with data-driven solutions rather than just ingesting every bit of data under the sun.